 - Dashboard access: performance dashboards and accounting integrations require the Premium plan, limiting Standard users to basic plan creation.

-- Market data: industry benchmark data covers only U.S. markets, restricting usefulness for international businesses.
+- Market data: industry benchmark data covers only U.S. markets, limiting usefulness for international businesses.

 8. GPT Excel

-GPT Excel delivers AI-powered assistance directly in your spreadsheet workflow, streamlining data analysis and formula creation.
-Natural language processing makes advanced spreadsheet functions accessible to teams without deep technical expertise, with multi-platform support and automation that bridges complex data needs with user-friendly execution.
+GPT Excel delivers AI-powered assistance directly within spreadsheet workflows, simplifying data analysis and formula creation.
+Natural language processing makes advanced spreadsheet functions accessible to teams without deep technical expertise, with multi-platform support and automation that bridge complex data needs with user-friendly execution.

 Use case:

-Excel power users and data analysts seeking AI help with complex formulas, automated insights, and cross-platform workflow enhancements can streamline operations without migrating platforms.
+Excel power users and data analysts who need AI support with complex formulas, automated insights, and cross-platform workflow enhancements can streamline operations without migrating platforms.

 Key features: